Maintenance, upgrades & damage

 Where to oil

-There are two places to oil and ideally, two different oils can be used.
-This should be done every year or so assuming the instrument is used fairly often.
+There are two places to oil and ideally, this should be done every year or so assuming the instrument is used fairly often.

 It is advised to remove the set from the headstock or at least have some kitchen towel on hand as you want to avoid oil dripping onto the guitar.

 - On the button shaft, there is an oil slot in the bracket that fixes the shaft to the plate.
-We suggest a thin clear sewing machine oil which can be purchased in small quantities.
-Using a pin or needle, drop a spot of oil into this slot.
-Alternatively use the Tri-flow oil which is both applicator and oil.
+Using a pin (or syringe with needle), apply 2 drops of oil into this slot.
+You can also add a drop on the other bracket.
 Turn the button back and forth to work the oil into the slot.
-If the button is very stiff to turn, then use WD40 first.

 Upgrades and refurbishment